bongdang/gifraw/README.md

 getting transparent color index and its colors. the gifraw module is for it.

 # And, Generator
-Frankly speeking, without generator gif file handling is more easy. but, for someone this approching maybe interesting issue.
+Frankly speeking, without generator gif file handling is more easier. but, for someone this approching maybe interesting issue.

 # Don't forget
 This is for demo. hope helping you.